 And if you’ve been diagnosed with unexplained infertility and are motivated to keep trying, make sure you read all the tips for making a baby.

-One of my favorite ways to cope with the stress of waiting forever to get pregnant is yoga.
+One of my favorite ways to cope with stress when it’s taking too long to get pregnant is yoga.
 Not fertility yoga per se, just healthy yoga several times a week.
 And long walks with my dog

-If you have any thoughts on these baby making tips, please comment below.Note that I can’t offer medical advice!
+If you have any thoughts on these ways to cope when it’s taking too long to get pregnant, please comment below.Note that I can’t offer medical advice!
 If it’s taking too long for you to get pregnant, please see your gynecologist or family doctor in person.